 Whether you're running one agent or twenty, AgentMux gives you the visibility to stay in control.

-Assign agents to separate research tracks - case law, contracts, regulatory compliance.
+Assign agents to separate research tracks — case law, contracts, regulatory compliance.
 They verify each other's findings through interpane communication.
-Full audit trail for malpractice protection.
+Full audit trail for malpractice protection and regulatory evidence.

 One agent writes Terraform while another reviews for security and cost.
 Subagent watcher tracks deploy hierarchies.
 Sysinfo pane shows live metrics during agent-triggered deploys.

 Electron-based tools eat 500MB+ of RAM per window.
 When you're running five agents, that's your entire machine.
-AgentMux uses 150-350MB of memory - a native Rust binary with no garbage collector, no runtime bloat, and no random freezes. ~152MB portable — no install needed.
+AgentMux uses 150-350MB of memory — a native Rust binary with no garbage collector, no runtime bloat, and no random freezes.
 It's the only tool that won't become the bottleneck.

 Running multiple agents in isolation creates duplicated work, merge conflicts, and cascading errors.
-AgentMux's interpane reactive communication lets agents share context, coordinate tasks, and respond to each other's output - all through the UI, no custom plumbing required.
+AgentMux's interpane reactive communication lets agents share context, coordinate tasks, and respond to each other's output — all through the UI, with every handoff logged for audit.

 AgentMux was rapidly developed by AI agents running inside AgentMux itself.
 Multiple agents working in parallel on frontend, backend, and infrastructure - coordinated through the same interpane communication and Agent App API that ships to you.
 The ultimate proof the tool works: we ship with it every day.